Gandii Baat 2 Intimate Scene Between Flora Saini & Anveshi LEAKED; Actresses Disappointed!

 - Virat & Anushka's Style Goals

 Ekta Kapoor's web series Gandii Baat hit the headlines for controversial content and bold scenes.
-The four episodes show ended on a high note.
+The four-episodes show ended on a high note.
 The show that deals with erotic-themed stories from rural India, received mixed responses from viewers and critics.
 Because of the phenomenal response, the makers decided to come up with the second season.
 But weeks ahead of the release of her erotic drama, Gandi Baat 2, an intimate scene featuring Flora Saini and Anveshi Jain was leaked online.

 While Anveshi is shocked as well as upset with the leak, Flora is disappointed and particularly irked by the way the sequence has been received.